 Obey the steps below to display the developer tab on your ribbon.

 - Right-click on one of the already existing tabs on the Word ribbon.

 - Select “Customize the Ribbon”.

-- In the Word Options dialog box, click to place a checkmark by the Developer checkbox.
-If this is checked, it means the Developer tab will become visible.
+- In the Word Options dialog box, click to check or tick the Developer checkbox.
+If this is ticked already, it means the Developer tab will become visible.

 - Click the OK button.

-If you now have the developer tab visible on your ribbon, follow the steps below to add a checkbox into your Word document:
+Now that you have the developer tab visible on your ribbon, follow the steps below to add a checkbox into your Word document:

 - Click to place the insertion pointer at where you want to add the checkbox.